-Assess where your pain is coming from.
-Depending on what is the problem, there are different manual therapy techniques can be performed to release the scar tissue, reduce the muscle spasms, or treat the injured tissues.
+- Assess where your pain is coming from.
+Depending on what is the problem, there are different manual therapy techniques that can be performed to release the scar tissue, reduce the muscle spasms, or treat the injured tissues.
 A therapist may also employ modalities to decrease pelvic pain, such as cold laser therapy.

-Assess if you are having nerve pain that is contributing to your discomfort (such as pudendal neuralgia)
+- Assess if you are having nerve pain that is contributing to your discomfort (such as pudendal neuralgia)

-Show you gentle exercises and treatments as part of a home exercise program to decrease pain, such as muscle stretching or core strengthening
+- Show you gentle exercises and treatments as part of a home exercise program to decrease pain, such as muscle stretching or core strengthening

-Treat over-active pelvic floor muscles with computerized biofeedback and clinician cueing.
+- Treat over-active pelvic floor muscles with computerized biofeedback and clinician cueing.

-Perform skin rolling and myofascial soft tissue work to break down restrictions in the surrounding pelvic, hip, and abdominal areas.
+- Perform skin rolling and myofascial soft tissue work to break down restrictions in the surrounding pelvic, hip, and abdominal areas.

-Show your partner how to help with your home exercise program if needed
+- Show your partner how to help with your home exercise program if needed

 There are also some things that you may be instructed to do on your own.